Tonywuhk/realai.org/few-shot-learning.md

 ---
 # Few-Shot Learning

-Classification models that perform well after seeing very few samples from each class can be achieved in a number of ways:
+Few-shot learning is about learning to solve tasks using only a small number of samples.
+In classification models, for example, the objective is to perform well after seeing very few samples from each class.

-* A good weight initialization ([Finn et al., 2017](https://arxiv.org/abs/1703.03400)) so that subsequent learning coverges rapidly,
+[Finn et al. (2017)](https://arxiv.org/abs/1703.03400) propose a model-agnostic algorithm to learn a good weight initialization so that subsequent learning coverges rapidly.
+This technique is later used in a *continuous adaptation* ([Al-Shedivat et al., 2017](https://arxiv.org/abs/1710.03641)) problem, where an agent learns to solve a single but nonstationary task or environment.
+The source of nonstationarity is some underlying properties of the task, which can also be viewed as a sequence of stationary tasks to which the agent must quickly adapt.
+This is important in their setup where the agent's experiences in the current task contain information about the next task.
+These experiences are used to construct the agent's policy for the next task.

+Some few-shot learning methods:

 * Weight initialization and an optimizer ([Ravi & Larochelle, 2016](https://openreview.net/forum?id=rJY0-Kcll)) that builds on weight update rules meta-learned by gradient descent ([Andrychowicz et al., 2016](https://arxiv.org/abs/1606.04474)),
 * Learning an embedding of examples that facilitates classification by a linear model ([Snell et al., 2017](https://arxiv.org/abs/1703.05175)) or k-nearest neighbor ([Vinyals et al., 2016](https://arxiv.org/abs/1606.04080)), and
 * Using external memory ([Santoro et al., 2016](https://arxiv.org/abs/1605.06065)) to rapidly bind information in the data.